 We all want to live in a community that thrives and grows through diversity.
 One where everyone has a safe secure home.
 One where we can all speak up.
 One where the law acts to support equality and builds positive society – not one whose laws tread on those who have less resources and opportunities.

-This year at our State Conference - Transforming Democracy: Claiming Our Power, we invite you to join community legal centre members and our communities and partners in a one day summit that will tackle these big challenges, and think about the role that our movement can play in creating a world where everyone is treated equally by the law.
+This year, on 19 September 2018, at our State Conference - Transforming Democracy: Claiming Our Power, we brought community legal centre members and our communities and partners together for a one day summit that tackled these big challenges, and thought about the role that our movement can play in creating a world where everyone is treated equally by the law.

-Hear from inspiring international and domestic keynote speakers, engage in skill building workshops and learn from expert panels about how to build power and create change in your community.
+We heard from inspiring international and domestic keynote speakers, engaged in skill building workshops and learnt from expert panels about how to build power and create change in your community.

-We’ll tie these strategies to campaigns that Community Legal Centres are running in their communities and explore case studies such as campaigns on tenants rights, refugees, reducing homelessness, police accountability, and mandatory sentencing.
+We then tied these strategies to campaigns that Community Legal Centres are running in their communities and explored case studies such as campaigns on tenants rights, refugees, reducing homelessness, police accountability, and mandatory sentencing.

 Address: 90 Swanston St Australia, Victoria 3000 Australia